GRCDEV/ArduSim/help/development.md

 * `int getCurrentWaypoint(int)`.
 It provides the identifier of the current waypoint of the mission.
 Useful for UAVs that follow a planned mission.
 * `boolean isLastWaypointReached(int)`.
 It asserts if the last waypoint of the mission has been reached.
 Useful for UAVs that follow a planned mission.

-Experimental functions not directly included in *api.Copter.java* Class:

-* `void getController(int).msgTarget(Double, Double, Double, Double, Double, Double)`.
-This function allows to move a UAV in GUIDED flight mode towards a set of coordinates, or at a certain speed.
-Speed based motion has not been tested already and this function is experimental.
-It will probably fail in real UAVs.
-* `void msgYaw(float)`.
-This function allows to modify the yaw or heading of the multicopter.
-This function has not been tested already and is experimental.
-It will probably fail in real UAVs.

 ### 5.3 GUI integration

 A few functions have been implemented in Class *api.GUI.java* to update data already shown in the GUI, and to allow the developer to introduce new elements in the drawing panel.